adaltopicotti/adaltopicotti/README.md

 # Adalto Picotti Junior

-I'm a developer from Brazil, currently working with front-end development.
+I'm a developer from Brazil, currently working with Fullstack development.

-- 🎓 Currently studing Swift + SwiftUI development.
-- 🤔 Also actively taking some certifications and courses.

 ## Social